nordeim/Account-Bookkeeping/README (v14).md

 ```

 ## Database Schema
 The PostgreSQL database schema is at version **1.0.5**.
 It includes tables for core system functions, detailed accounting, business operations, and comprehensive audit trails.
 Key recent additions include the `business.bank_reconciliations` table with a `status` column ('Draft', 'Finalized') and related fields in `bank_accounts` and `bank_transactions` to support the full bank reconciliation workflow, including draft persistence.
-A trigger `update_bank_account_balance_trigger_func` ensures `bank_accounts.current_balance` is automatically updated based on its transactions.
-Refer to `scripts/schema.sql` for full details.
+A trigger `update_bank_account_balance_trigger_func` ensures `bank_accounts.current_balance` is automatically updated.
+See `scripts/schema.sql` for full details.

 ## Testing
 Automated tests are implemented using Pytest to ensure code quality and prevent regressions.